mtochs/Udacity/Data Analytics Nanodegree/P6 Data Visualization with Dimple and D3 JS/README.md

 The data visualization in this project illustrates the survival rate of passengers of the Titanic.
 The survival rates are separated by class then gender.
 The purpose of the visualization is to give a brief yet deeper look into who had the greatest and least chance of survival.
 Upon inspection, it's clear that females in first class had the highest chance of survival and men in third class had the least chance of survival.

 ##Design
+The design of this data visualization was modeled after the image below.
+The image was mocked up in iPython notebook from the Titanic data.
+The visual shows the survival rates of male and female passengers split by passenger class.
 ![alt tag](https://github.com/mtochs/Udacity/blob/master/Data%20Analytics%20Nanodegree/P6%20Data%20Visualization%20with%20Dimple%20and%20D3%20JS/py_chart.png "Original chart from ipython notebook")

+The purpose of this visualization was to provide a quick reference for Titanic survival rates.
+An analysis of the data was done previously where many factors were analyzed.
+The correlation of survival rate with factors such as age, departure port, etc. were investigated.
+The variables with the greatest correlation to survival rate were gender and passenger class.
+Thus, this visualization encompasses those key variables for the viewer.

 ##Feedback
 - **Colors**: One feedback mentioned that the colors are confusing and counterintuitive.
 It's more commonly seen that male color is blue and female color is pink.
 The pink might be too much of a contrast.
 By default, male color was red and female color was blue.
 Thus, the colors of red and blue were switched.